ipud2/oit-unity/README.md

 ## Description

-TODO: revise description

 This is an implementation of order-independent transparency in Unity's **Built-In Pipeline**.
 It uses Per-Pixel Linked Lists, implemented with RWStructuredBuffers.
 This is a feature requiring Shader Model 5.0 with ComputeBuffers, see the [Unity Manual](https://docs.unity3d.com/Manual/SL-ShaderCompileTargets.html) for supported platforms.
 For reference a [presentation by Holger Gruen and Nicolas Thibieroz](https://de.slideshare.net/hgruen/oit-and-indirect-illumination-using-dx11-linked-lists) was used.
 The code is based on their suggestions.

-## Modes

-### MLAB

-TODO

-### Per-Pixel Linked Lists

-TODO

 ## Usage

 I recommend using this with the package Post-Processing Stack v2, because then transparent objects will be rendered in Scene View as well.
 Follow these steps:

 1. Add the post-processing override `Order Independent Transparency` to a post-processing volume in your scene.
 2. Change the shaders of every object that shall be rendered with order-independent transparency.
 They have to have a material using a custom shader.
-Two sample shaders that you can use are included in this project `OrderIndependentTransparency/Unlit` and `OrderIndependentTransparency/Standard`.
+Two sample shaders that you can use are included in this project `OrderIndependentTransparency/Unlit` and `OrderIndependentTransparency/Standard` (standard shader has to be set to Rendering Mode Transparent).
 3. Run your scene.

 ### Without Post-Processing Stack v2